 The 1138 Aleppo earthquake occurred on 11 October 1138.
 Aleppo, in Northern Syria, was a large city of several tens of thousands during this period.
 A contemporary chronicler in Damascus, Ibn al-Qalanisi (circa 1071 – March 18, 1160), recorded the main quake.
 According to him, The residents of Aleppo had been warned by the foreshocks and fled to the countryside before the main quake.
 Despite this, the death toll was high.

 The castle of Harem, where Crusaders had built a large citadel, was destroyed and the church fell in on itself.
 The fort of Atharib, then occupied by Muslims, was destroyed.
-The citadel also collapsed, killing 600 of the castle guard.
+The citadel also collapsed, killing 600 of the castle guards.
 In Aleppo, the walls of the citadel collapsed, as did the walls east and west of the citadel.
 Numerous houses were destroyed.
 Further damage is recorded at Azrab, Bizaah, Tell Khalid, and Tell Amar.

 6. 115 Antioch Earthquake